 Estimating: General Information

-The estimating functionality of Acumatica ERP Manufacturing Edition provides the ability to create quick or detailed manufacturing estimates for improved estimate accuracy and turnaround times.
+The estimating functionality of MYOB Acumatica Manufacturing Edition provides the ability to create quick or detailed manufacturing estimates for improved estimate accuracy and turnaround times.
 An estimate is for a single inventory or non-inventory item.
 You build an estimate from bills of materials, production orders, or other estimates to accurately calculate costs and prices for new or existing parts using material costs, work center rates, overheads, and other cost data.
 Or you can start by entering just summary cost data and later on start adding the details.

 Estimating is designed to supplement and enhance the customer management processes from opportunity, through quoting, to sales order.
 It also supplements engineering from design, through building a prototype, and final conversion to a standard product with a bill of material.